Connect with us

 Lifesaving Medications

 AB 1651, by Assembly member Kate Sanchez, a Republican from Rancho Santa Margarita, will require schools to have emergency epinephrine auto-injectors for use by school nurses or trained volunteers to treat life-threatening anaphylactic reactions.
-More than 15% of with food allergies have had a reaction at school, according to the Latino Food Allergy Network, which sought the bill.
+More than 15% of children with food allergies have had a reaction at school, according to the Latino Food Allergy Network, which sought the bill.

 Food Safety